 In order to channel private member’s bills toward responsible and high-quality legislation, we recommend:

-2. Limit the number of private bills brought to preliminary discussion in the Knesset to 15 per week (approximately half the number currently put forward).
+2. Limit the quota of private bills brought to preliminary reading in the Knesset to 15 per week (approximately half the number currently put forward).

-3. Require Members of Knesset to include in the explanatory text of every private bill, details of the estimated cost and other implications of the bill (on society, on the environment, on international treaties to which the state is a signatory, and so on).
-The Knesset presidium (comprised of the Speaker of the Knesset and the Speaker’s deputies) should not permit bills lacking these details to be brought to preliminary discussion in the Knesset.
+3. Require MKs to include in the explanatory note of every private bill, details of the estimated cost and other implications of the bill (on society, on the environment, on international treaties to which the state is a signatory, and so on).
+The Knesset presidium (comprised of the Speaker of the Knesset and the Speaker’s deputies) should not permit bills lacking these details to be brought to preliminary reading in the plenum.

-4. Allocate budgets for researchers from the Knesset Research and Information Center to help Knesset members improve the quality of their bills, and help them gain access to relevant information from various entities in government ministries.
+4. Allocate budgets for researchers from the Knesset Research and Information Center to help MKs improve the quality of their bills, and help them gain access to relevant information from various entities in government ministries.

 B. Enhancing Knesset Oversight of the Government

 An important role of the Knesset is to serve as an “oversight body” over the executive branch.
 The main arena in which this role finds concrete expression is in Knesset committees, which are expected to conduct their work more professionally and efficiently than the work being done in the Knesset plenum.
-In practice, committee oversight is weak and ineffective.
-This is rooted, to some extent, in structural factors (for example, the fact that the government controls most of the Knesset’s activity due to its built-in coalition majority in the plenum and in the committees), but also to the Knesset’s relatively small size, and to various procedural and regulatory factors, as detailed below.
+In practice, committee oversight is relatively weak and ineffective.
+This is rooted, to some extent, in structural factors (for example, the fact that the government controls most of the Knesset’s activity due to its built-in coalition majority in the plenum and in the committees, and the fact that the size of the Knesset is relatively small), and also in various procedural and regulatory factors, as detailed below.

-Issue 1: A relatively small number of Knesset members devote their time to parliamentary work, particularly—to the work of Knesset committees.
+Issue 1: A relatively small number of MKs devote their time to parliamentary work, particularly—to the work of Knesset committees.

 The Knesset is one of the smallest parliaments in the world.
 Due to the tendency in Israel to form relatively large governments, only around three-quarters of the 120 members of Knesset have time to devote to committee work.
 And many of those are members of multiple committees, resulting in poor attendance at committee meetings, which meet on the same days and at the same hours.
 This weakens the committees’ ability to fulfill their oversight and monitoring roles successfully.

-Strengthen the committees by increasing the number of Knesset members available for committee work
+Strengthen the committees by increasing the number of MKs available for committee work

 1. Pass a full-fledged “Norwegian Law”, according to which a member of parliament who joins the government resigns from the Knesset, making way for another MK from the same party to take his or her seat.
 This will make it possible for more Knesset members to serve as active parliamentarians, instead of the current situation, in which many do not fulfill this role after being appointed as ministers or deputy ministers.